greatcyan/Project-History/README.md

 ## ☑️About me
+I spent 10 years as an electronics technician, then intentionally transitioned into BI.
+I’ve built strong fundamentals in data modeling, ETL, and analytics across operations, finance, and IT.
+Now my focus is scaling those skills into enterprise and consulting environments.

 - My name is Cyrus, and I’m based in Lapu-Lapu City with my wife and kids—they inspire me to give my best every day.

 - Professionally, I specialize in Power BI, helping businesses streamline and automate their reporting processes.